Thomas More: Legal

 More debated the lawyer and pamphleteer Christopher St. Germain through various books: while agreeing on various issues on equity, More disagreed with secret witnesses, the admissibility of hearsay, and found St Germain's criticism of religious courts superficial or ignorant.
-More and St Germain's views on equity owed in part to the 15th-century humanist theologian, Jean Gerson, who taught that consideration of the individual circumstances should be the norm not the exception.
+More and St Germain's views on equity owed in part to the 15th-century humanist theologian, Jean Gerson, who taught that consideration of the individual circumstances should be the norm, not the exception.

 Before More, English Lord Chancellors tended to be clerics (with a role as Keeper of the King's Conscience); from More on, they tended to be lawyers.

 A 1999 poll of legal British professionals nominated More as the person who most embodies the virtues of the law needed at the close of the millennium.
 The virtues were More's views on the primacy of conscience and his role in the practical establishment of the principle of equity in English secular law through the Court of Chancery.

 In literature and popular culture

 William Roper's biography of More (his father-in-law) was one of the first biographies in Modern English.

 Sir Thomas More is a play written circa 1592 in collaboration between Henry Chettle, Anthony Munday, William Shakespeare, and others, or with multiple script-doctors in view of the dangerous topic.
 In it More is portrayed as a wise and honest statesman.
 The original manuscript has survived as a handwritten text that shows many revisions by its several authors, as well as the censorious influence of Edmund Tylney, Master of the Revels in the government of Queen Elizabeth I. The script has since been published and has had several productions.
-One of the verses in the manuscript in Shakespeare's hand has a small soliloquy of More that includes:
+One of the verses in the manuscript in Shakespeare's hand has a small soliloquy on More that includes: